TilburgNetworkGroup/remstimate/README.md

 * [Notes](#notes)

 ### About the package
-The `remstimate` package provides a set of functions that perform necessary calculations when modeling a Relational Event History, e.g., when maximizing the log-likelihood function of a Relational Event Model (*Carter T. Butts, 2008*).
+The `remstimate` package provides a set of functions that perform necessary calculations when modeling a Relational Event History.

 ### Programming Languages
 The package contains code written in: